bthornemail/research-pilot/README.md

 ## Integration with UTL

-The CBDC pilot integrates with the Universal Topological Ledger:
+The CBDC pilot is deeply integrated with the Universal Topological Ledger, leveraging its unique mathematical foundations:

-- **Geometric Consensus**: Uses UTL's geometric consensus mechanism
-- **Topological Validation**: Leverages topological invariants for validation
-- **Asabiyyah Integration**: Incorporates social cohesion metrics
-- **600-Cell Identity**: Advanced identity management with wave functions
-- **Mathematical Framework**: Built on formal mathematical foundations
+- **Simplicial Complex Data Structure**: Transactions are recorded on a simplicial complex, a higher-dimensional data structure that captures complex relationships.
+Data integrity is ensured through the analysis of topological invariants like Betti numbers.
+- **Geometric Consensus**: Consensus is achieved through a Ricci flow mechanism, an intrinsic geometric process that drives the network toward a stable state.
+This is more efficient and secure than traditional consensus algorithms.
+- **600-Cell Quantum Identity**: User identity is managed by a revolutionary system based on the 600-cell polytope.
+Each identity is a unique wave function, providing a quantum-resistant and privacy-preserving method of verification.
+- **Asabiyyah Engine**: The system incorporates a mathematical model of social cohesion (Asabiyyah) to measure trust and incentivize cooperative behavior within the network, enhancing overall stability.

 ## Future Enhancements